lirkwood/netdox/docs/_source/index.rst

 Using Netdox
 ------------
-Quick setup guide can be found **here**, and more detail on how to correctly configure Netdox is available here: :ref:`config`.
+Quick setup guide can be found here: :ref:`quickstart`.
+More detail on how to correctly configure Netdox is available here: :ref:`config`.

 Architecture
 ------------